 - Boiling: If the droplet gets hot enough to reach its boiling point, it turns into gas very quickly.

-You should use the Droplet DPM Fluent model for any simulation of simple liquid sprays that evaporate.
-Note that, in order to activate droplet DPM particle type, you should enable species transport model to define a mixture of species.
-At least two species: one as the main material and the other one as evaporating species.
-Furthermore, you can manually specify the boiling and evaporating temperature from Material panel, as shown below.
+To simulate this, you must define what the liquid is (for example, water) and what its gas form is (water vapor).
+You should use the droplet type for any simulation of simple liquid sprays that evaporate.
+Note that, in order to activate this type, you should enable the species transport model to define a mixture of species.
+You need at least two species: one as the main material and the other one as the evaporating species.
+Furthermore, you can manually specify the boiling and evaporating temperature from the Material panel, as shown below.

-Figure 4: Defining boiling and vaporization temperature at material`s panel
+Figure 4: Defining boiling and vaporization temperature at material’s panel

 A great use for this is studying cooling systems.
 For example, you can see how a fine mist of water spray evaporates to cool down a hot surface.
-Our Evaporative DPM Cooling with Mist Spray tutorial shows exactly how this works.
+Our Evaporative DPM Cooling with Mist Spray tutorial shows how this works.

-Combusting DPM Particle
+Combusting Particle Type

 - First, if the particle is wet, the liquid (like water) evaporates.